Terra Nova Bay: Antarctic Specially Protected Area

 A marine area of 29.4 km2 of the bay comprising a narrow strip of coastal waters about 9.4 km long, to the immediate south of Zucchelli Station, and extending to a maximum of 7 km from the shore, has been designated an Antarctic Specially Protected Area (ASPA 161).
 It is an important site for long-term research on the marine ecology of benthic communities.
 As well as rich and complex sponge and anthozoan communities, the site supports a colony of Adélie penguins at Adélie Cove.

+Features

+Named features of the bay, from north to south, include: